gorbit99/tiny-slime/README.md

 ## Flashing

-For flashing use [the online firmware flasher tool made by Butterscotch].
+For flashing use [the online firmware flasher tool made by Butterscotch](https://slimevr-firmware.bscotch.ca/).
 There will be a few changes you need to make to the defaults for it to work properly.

 > [!TIP]